camfort/fortran-src/joss/paper.md

   * Exporting to JSON.

-fortran-src is primarily a Haskell library but it also packages a command-line tool for analysis.
-By exporting parsed code to JSON, the parsing and standard analyses that fortran-src provides may be utilized by non-Haskell tools.
+fortran-src is primarily a Haskell library but it also packages a command-line tool.
+By exporting parsed code to JSON, the parsing and analyses that fortran-src provides may be utilized by non-Haskell tools.

 The library's top-level module is `Language.Fortran`.